Motivic, logarithmic, and topological Milnor fibrations: Introduction

-Given a family of fibre bundles $(\xi_i:E_i\to X)_{i\in I}$, we denote their fibre product by When the $\xi_i$ are vector bundles, we simply obtain the usual direct sum construction (since $I$ is always finite in our constructions).
-Nonetheless, we have to work with more general fibre bundles hence this notation.
+Given a family of fibre bundles $(\xi_i:E_i\to X)_{i\in I}$, we denote their fibre product by When the $\xi_i$ are vector bundles and $I$ is finite, we simply obtain the usual direct sum construction.
+Nonetheless, we have to work with more general fibre bundles, hence this notation.

 Given a family of vector bundles $(\xi_i:E_i\to X)_{i\in I}$, we denote by $E_I^\star$ the fibre product of the $E_i^*$, and by $\Sph^\star(E_I)$ the fibre product of the $\Sph(E_i)$, namely

 These bundles are not to be mistaken with $E_I^*$ and $\Sph(E_I)$, respectively, which play also a role in section \ref{sec:bl}.